maxxk/programming-languages/presentations/03-Specification-Syntax.md

 <span class="small">Definition from D. Watt — Programming Language Design Concepts</span>

-We will spend a half of the course on this topic, but today we speak about syntax.
+We will spend about a half of the course on this topic, but today we discuss just the syntax.

 # Semantics: example
 A well-formed formula `x*y + z` may have meaning: